 Deposit methods.
 Rainbet is crypto-only for deposits and withdrawals.
 Accepted assets include Bitcoin, Ethereum, Litecoin, USDT, USDC, Solana, Tron, and others.
 There is no direct fiat rail.

-If you do play on Rainbet from an eligible country, Spindex has a set of free tools built specifically for Rainbet players.
+Once you're in, Spindex has a set of free tools built specifically for Rainbet players.

 Full breakdown of the SPINDEX signup bonus and how to redeem it.